Part-Time Review: The Silence of the Lambs (1991)

 "I'm speaking now to the person who is holding my daughter.
 Catherine is very gentle and kind.
 Talk to her and you'll see.
 You have the power.
 You are in charge.
 I know you can feel love and compassion.
 You have a wonderful chance to show the whole world that you can be merciful and strong.
 That you're big enough to treat Catherine better than the world has treated you.
 You have that power.
 Please.
 My daughter is Catherine."

 Watching the conference, Starling remarks, "If he sees Catherine as a person and not just an object, it's harder to tear her up."
 Think about this for a moment.
 The scene works perfectly on the surface level of the story - appealing to the serial killer.
-However, read that press statement again, is this not the solution the film is offering to the obstacles Clarice is experiencing from the other males in her life?
+However, is this not also the solution the film is offering to the obstacles Clarice is experiencing from the other males in her life?
 Is not the basic message, "See me as a person, not as an object."
-The camera zooms in on Starling's face as she says this and it's a powerful moment.
 How can we stop the suffering?
 To metaphorically "silence the lambs" by seeing each other as persons.
 Demme and his cinematographer use the first person perspective to visually embody this and ultimately confront the viewer - what do you see when you look - an object or a person?

 The Silence of the Lambs is an engaging crime procedural populated with thrilling moments, two iconic villains, and a relatable underdog detective.
 The story, characters, and craft perfectly come together to ask the viewer, "What do you see when you look at people?" as a key to the issue of good and evil (big or small) in our world.
 It can be a tough film to watch due to its subject nature so I don't recommend it for all viewers - especially those who are squeamish to violence or unable to handle horror sequences and adult themes.
 However, for those willing to wade into the dark waters, I think there's a masterpiece of crime cinema waiting for you.